Whey: Production

 To produce cheese, rennet or an edible acid is added to heated milk.
-This makes the milk coagulate or curdle, separating the milk solids (curds) from the liquid whey.
+This makes the milk coagulate or curdle (heat-acid coagulation), separating the milk solids (curds) from the liquid whey.
 Sweet whey is the byproduct of rennet-coagulated cheese, and acid whey (also called sour whey) is the byproduct of acid-coagulated cheese.
 Sweet whey has a pH greater than or equal to 5.6; acid whey has a pH less than or equal to 5.1.

+Whey can also be made by adding an acid such as cream of tartar to milk and warming it, letting the curds settle to the bottom.

 Further processing

 The fat from whey is removed and then processed for human foods (see whey butter).
 Processing can be done by simple drying, or the relative protein content can be increased by removing lipids and other non-protein materials.
 For example, spray drying after membrane filtration separates the proteins from whey.